 Outside of Cook County, provisions in HB 2621 allow county governments to opt-out of offering the Tier 1/Tier 2 incentives (“subparagraph (1) of subsection (c)”) and/or the Tier 3 incentives (“subparagraph (2) of subsection (c)”).
 State law also provides counties the ability to opt back in after opting out and/or to decide to delay implementation for a certain period of time.

 However, after reviewing the program in detail, we are confident that counties will decide that these new property tax policies are excellent tools to promote investment, expand the tax base and serve the affordable housing needs of people in their community.

-- NEW: Towards the end of January 2022, the Cook County Assessor posted their application for the “Affordable Housing Special Assessment Program,” as well as other resource materials on the program, here.
+- UPDATED: Towards the end of January 2022, the Cook County Assessor posted their application for the “Affordable Housing Special Assessment Program,” as well as other resource materials on the program, here.
 A DocuSign account is necessary to view the application (a free account can be created here).
-Applications for the Cook County Program are due March 31, 2022.
-Those interested in looking at the application can download blank PDF versions of both parts of the application at these links: Part 1 and Part 2.
+Applications for the Cook County Program are due by January 31 of each assessment year.
+Those interested in looking at the application can download blank PDF versions of both parts of the 2022 application, which may have been subsequently updated, at these links: Part 1 and Part 2.
 There is some information specific to Cook County in the application, e.g., references to the Cook County Class 9 Program, but other counties should be able to use the Cook County application as a template for their programs.

-- NEW: The Lake County Assessor has posted their application for what they are calling the “Affordable Housing Tax Credit” here.
-To receive this special assessment on the 2023 tax bill for the 2022 assessment year applicants must have submitted their documentation no later than June 30, 2022.
+- UPDATED: The Lake County Assessor has posted their application for what they are calling the “Affordable Housing Tax Credit” here.
+To receive this special assessment on the 2024 tax bill for the 2023 assessment year applicants must have submitted their documentation no later than June 30, 2023.

 For more information, please contact Bob Palmer, Policy Director for Housing Action Illinois, 312-939-6075 or firstname.lastname@example.org.